• Skip to main content

 As suggested above, you can use the pruning method to promote new growth on the plant.

-You may also need to apply fertilizers to the plant, which boost the overall growth as well.
+You may also need to apply fertilizers to the plant, which boosts the overall growth as well.

 And finally, do provide sunlight and water to your Rubber plant.